-The BHP Billiton Foundation's Natural Resource Governance Global Signature Program aims to harness the power of natural resource wealth for sustainable and inclusive human development.
-To achieve this ambition we are partnering with international institutions, civil society, governments and business on projects that align our aspirations behind a common goal to achieve lasting change.
+The BHP Foundation's Natural Resource Governance Global Signature Program aims to harness the power of natural resource wealth for sustainable and inclusive human development.

-The BHP Billiton Foundation is partnering with Open Contracting Partnership on the Translating Resource Revenues into Effective Services & Infrastructure Project, which complements our projects that are focused on individual parts of the resource value chain.
+To achieve this ambition, we are partnering with international institutions, civil society, governments and business on projects that align our aspirations behind a common goal to achieve lasting change.
+Our partnership with Open Contracting Partnership on the Translating Resource Revenues into Effective Services & Infrastructure Project, complements our projects that are focused on individual parts of the resource value chain.